visuality1337/FortniteCheatSRCUpdateEveryUpdate/README.md

 # NOT WORKING ATM
-# Updated to 16.10 - SIGS ARE WRONG
+# Updated to 16.10 - OFFSETS MAYBE WRONG
 What is FortniteCheatSRCUpdateEveryUpdate?

 A Fortnite cheat source code, that will be updated every fortnite update.